topmonks/topmonks-webs/README.md

 These rules will simplify the import and will ensure that when importing them in projects, the imports will have the same import pattern starting with `'common/*'`

+## Provisioning

+Whole infrastructure is provisioned by Pulumi.io program.
+If you create new website via `yarn create-site` then the web site will be provisioned in AWS (S3, Cloudfront, Route53).
+Website will be added to `websites.json` manifest file where you can override default settings.

+TODO: allow overrides and document them

+Any update to Pulumi stack in `master` branch will be deployed from Integration Server.

 ## Issues